Frequently Asked Questions

 Can one project or team be nominated for multiple categories?

 Yes.
-If you find that your project or programme fits more than one category you can be nominated all relevant categories.
+If you find that your project or programme fits more than one category you can be nominated in all relevant categories.
 Please read the category criteria closely to ensure that your project or person fits the specific criteria for each award.

 Do MPs have to nominate someone for each category?